ZiyandaPetela/DATA-ANALYTICS/README.md

 *   Execution plans are extremely helpful in troubleshooting query performance issues.
 They provide additional information about how a query is spending its time.
 For example, an execution plan can tell you if a slow-running query uses a full table scan instead of an index scan.

-# CHAPTER FOUR - DATA QUALITY
+# MODULE 2 :CHAPTER FOUR - DATA QUALITY
 * Businesses need high-quality data to create the kinds of analysis that organizations rely on for decision-making.
 * While the data we use in these analyses is not ever perfect, understanding the limitations of each dataset you use will help you identify any data transformation work that you must complete before proceeding with analysis.